Chapter 1: Student Conduct and Discipline

 Interim Disciplinary Action – Disciplinary action adverse to a Respondent taken against the Respondent before a finding of responsibility for a policy violation.
 Interim Disciplinary Action may include suspension, suspension of a right or privilege, or a prohibition from entering campus or any part of campus.

-Office of Student Conduct & Conflict Resolution (OSCCR) – Refers to the administrative officer or officers responsible for the administration of the disciplinary process at the institution.
-The Office of Student Conduct & Conflict Resolution may designate individual(s) to administer disciplinary cases under this policy.
+Office of Community Standards – Refers to the administrative officer or officers responsible for the administration of the disciplinary process at the institution.
+The Office of Community Standards may designate individual(s) to administer disciplinary cases under this policy.

 Respondent – The student accused of an alleged policy violation.